KsLudovic/RubiksCube3D/README.md

 to run it, you'll have to download Processing : https://processing.org/download/

-work in progress : need to export intuitive controls for android version
+work in progress : need to import intuitive controls for android version

 play with f, F, b, B, u, U, d, D, l, L, r, R